Toronto, Ontario, February 12, 2021

 Submitted by Email: email@example.com

 Autism Ontario is grateful for the opportunity to have verbally presented key highlights of this submission to you and your team on January 25, 2021 and from our York Region Chapter on February 05, 2021.

 This year, as the province reacted to the coronavirus pandemic, Autism Ontario took our many programs online.
 We found innovative ways to support and engage with our communities.
-As we enter our 48th year, Autism Ontario has envisioned acceptance and opportunities for people on the autism spectrum to have the best life, a better world, and one that makes autism matter.
+As we enter our 48th year, Autism Ontario’s vision is for Ontarians on the autism spectrum to have the best life, a better world, and one that makes autism matter.
 The families who formed Autism Ontario in 1973 would never have imagined the prevalence rates for autism to grow to 1 in 66 children in Canada.
 In Ontario that represents 135,000+ citizens.

-Investments that support people on the autism spectrum and their families make life more affordable, help autistic people prepare for jobs, and encourage the return to work for parents who wish to but who have to remain at home as primary caregivers for their children.
+Investments that support people on the autism spectrum and their families make life more affordable, help autistic people prepare for jobs, and encourage the return to work for parents who wish to, but who must remain at home as primary caregivers for their children.
 This represents an investment in Ontario’s tax base and its citizens’ well-being.